CarriganSoftwareSolutions/Carrigan.SqlTools/CarriganSqlTools/Carrigan.SqlTools/readme.md

 ### Select with Joins and Order By
-`ColumnEqualsColumn<Customer>`, Order validates the names of the properties, and throws an error if the property isn't valid
+`ColumnEqualsColumn<LeftT, RightT>`, Order validates the names of the properties, and throws an error if the property isn't valid

 `OrderByItem<Order>` validates the names of the properties, and throws an error if the property isn't valid
 ```csharp